• Skip to primary navigation

 Doubles as a thoughtful holiday or host gift: A homemade gift is always thoughtful.
 I like to pour the homemade syrup into a mason jar and decorate it with a pretty ribbon and tag.
 It’s simple, economical and always appreciated.

-Related: For more fruit syrups, you'll also love my raspberry simple syrup.
+Related: For more fruit syrups, you'll also love my raspberry simple syrup and blackberry simple syrup.

 Ingredients